 Where You're Operating

-This work is for entrepreneurs operating largely on their own—or with a very small team—where most decisions still live in one place.
+This work is designed for entrepreneurs operating largely on their own—or with a very small team—where most decisions still live in one place.

+Early on, that autonomy feels energizing.
+It allows speed, improvisation, and momentum.
 But it also means structure develops unevenly.
 Some decisions harden without being examined.
-Some systems exist only in your head.
+Some systems exist only in your head—and nowhere else.
 Responsibility concentrates by default rather than by design.
+The business keeps moving.
+But it relies heavily on you to keep it that way.

 What It Starts To Feel Like